I no longer agree with the contents of this post.

 1 year later, I realise that many times studying what you love can be a waste of time, money and energy.
 At university age, we usually have no idea what we love.
 So instead of doing what you think you love, I believe you’re better off building flexible career capital which means skills, a portfolio, connections and a chance to explore as many career paths as you wish, in order to figure out what personally fits you best.
 For a more updated and helpful version of this post check out the Adulting page. 😉

 This post is inspired from Danny Dalah’s awesome music video: How to Pick A College Major.

 As you might have guessed, the moral behind the song/video is that you should study what you love because we’re all f*cked anyway.
-Although funny and with a sad element of truth to it, I thought I would explore several other reasons why you, as a college student, you should definitely study what you love in university.
+Although funny and with a sad element of truth to it, I thought I would explore several other reasons why you, as a university student, you should definitely study what you love in university.

 The FIRST thing to note is that you should study what you love if you are willing to do two things:

 - Have a Plan B